PhoenixTales/phoenix-docs/lore/gods.md

 > "ad- Motion or direction to; reduction or change into; addition, increase, or intensification."

-Also see *ada*+*nos*. *Nos*, latin "we, us".
-Adhah, sanskrit "down, under, below", from there "Adhara, "ground, foundation" and "Adhana", sanskrit "without possessions".
+Also see *ada*+*nos*. *Nos*, latin "we, us". *Adhah*, sanskrit "down, under, below", from there *Adhara*, "ground, foundation" and *Adhana*, sanskrit "without possessions".
 Ada+nos could then be something like "below us", "under us", or "the foundation of us" or "we without any possession" or whatever.

 In Hebrew, *Adha* means "ornament".